Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 ### Workspace

-The running of GAGU requires a local root directory (GAGU_PATH.ROOT) to store some data.
+The running of GAGU needs to provide a local root directory of its own (GAGU_PATH.ROOT) to store some data.

 Every time the service is started, GAGU will detect whether the root directory exists, and if it does not exist, it will automatically create a root directory named `.io.gagu` in the workspace.

 Different platforms will choose different workspaces to create.
-Here, it is assumed that the user name of the login device is `mia`:
+Here, it is assumed that the user name of the login device is `jay`:

 - Windows:

 ```
-C:/Users/mia/.io.gagu
+C:/Users/jay/.io.gagu
 ```

 - macOS:

 ```
-/Users/mia/.io.gagu
+/Users/jay/.io.gagu
 ```

 - Linux: